hackerb9/vt340test/colormap/colormap.md

 </sup></i></ul>

-Unlike modern systems, on the VT340, the RGB values range from 0 to 100 percent in decimal.
+Unlike modern systems, on the VT340, the RGB values range from 0 to 100 percent in decimal, not 00 to FF in hex.
 Another difference is that a Hue angle of 0 degrees is blue on the VT340, not red.

 <img src="showcolortable+trim.png"/>